dlh/Pasteboard-Reset/README.md

 This project is released under the MIT license.
 See LICENSE.txt for more information.

-Pasteboard Reset's icons are derived from [Font Awesome](http://fontawesome.io).
+Pasteboard Reset's icons are derived from [Elusive Icons](http://elusiveicons.com).